 Interesting facts

-• The original recipe for Yorkshire Pudding was published in a book called ‘The Art of Cooking, Cooking Easy and Simple’ by Hannah Glasse in 1747.
+- The original recipe for Yorkshire Pudding was published in a book titled ‘The Art of Cookery Made Plain and Easy’ by Hannah Glasse in 1747.

-• In 2019, Chef Tom Casson won the Great Yorkshire Pudding competition with his recipe entitled ‘War of the Roses’.
+- In 2019, Chef Tom Casson won the Great Yorkshire Pudding competition with his recipe titled ‘War of the Roses.’

-• Experts report that to make a proper pudding, two important things must be taken into consideration; the butter must be hot, and the dough cold and allowed to ‘rest’ so that the starch molecules can swell and the pudding can reach its desired size.
+- Experts report that to make a proper pudding, two important things must be considered: the butter must be hot, and the dough must be cold and allowed to ‘rest’ so the starch molecules can swell and the pudding can reach its desired size.

 How to take part